core-wg/senml-spec/STRINT/draft-jennings-perpass-secure-rai-cloud-01.md

-This section outlines the guiding principles that define the roles of Identity Providers and Certificate Authorities in establishing end to end trust relationship, key management and content freshness issues.
+This section outlines the guiding principles that define the roles of Identity Providers and Certificate Authorities in establishing end to end trust relationship and key management issues.

 Its very hard to design systems where you do not trust your Identity Provider (IdP).
-The approach here is to sperate the identity provider from the cloud provider and allow the identity provider to be run by someone you can trust.
+The approach here is to separate the Identity Provider from the cloud provider and allow the Identity Provider to be run by someone you can trust.
 For example, an enterprise may run it's own IdP for it's employees.

 * One has to trust their Identity Provider.